On the grounds of the Jesuit General Curia in Rome is located the

 government for the worldwide Society of Jesus (founded 1540).

-The Archive will be open Mon-Fri.
+The Archive is open Mon-Fri.

 Initially the capacity will be limited to 8 scholars upon reservation.